 - Using the middle finger in an offensive or threatening way

 - Body language used to impede or block the way

 Obscene gesture harassment may be part of an ongoing pattern of rude, offensive, or discriminatory behavior, or it can be an isolated event.
 If a manager makes a lewd gesture suggesting a sexual interest in an employee, for example, this is manager-employee harassment in New York City.
 If an employee makes offensive body movements at a coworker, this is harassment.
 Someone can harass another person in front of coworkers or when they’re alone.
 Harassment can happen to anybody in the workplace and is a serious offense with legal repercussions.

-What Are My Rights as an Employee?
+What Are My Rights Against Obscene Gestures As An Employee?

 Title VII of the Civil Rights Act is the main federal law against workplace discrimination.
 Title VII makes any form of harassment or discrimination in the workplace illegal and gives victims the opportunity to speak out against harassers in court.
 On top of federal anti-discrimination laws, victims of sexual harassment in New York also enjoy protection from the NYC Human Rights Law.
 This law gives employees additional protection through a commission that can investigate cases of workplace harassment on its own.